vidispine/hull/hull/doc/architecture.md

 There are various groups of people that work with Helm.
 There might be a group of people concerned with maintaining and installing a single specific chart to the best of their effort.
 In this case the regular Helm workflow might be suited for them well enough.

 But there are also people who maintain and/or consume a larger number of charts which likely are overwhelmed by the various individual design approaches to creating Helm charts.
-To this group, using the HULL library can omit the tedious YAML template creation and placeholder logic by offering a common interface to specifying objects directly, allowing the consumer to specify complete Kubernetes objects out-of-the-box and support frequent usecases by a light abstraction layer.
+To this group, using the HULL library can omit the tedious YAML template creation and placeholder logic by offering a common interface to specifying objects directly, allowing the consumer to specify complete Kubernetes objects out-of-the-box and support frequent use-cases by a light abstraction layer.

 ## Components